szstonelee/redisoo/README.md

 including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird and gRPC.

-NOTE: For gRPC, you need code your gRPC server as middlew tier to the backend database.
+NOTE: For gRPC, you need code your gRPC server as middle tier to the backend database.

 It makes Redis **Cache Through** to solve some problems which are described in details below.